what is tattoo removal?

 Understandably, patients want naturally clear and healthy skin after their tattoo removal treatment is complete.
 Scarring from the laser removal process is very rare.
 However, what patients need to know is that tattooing itself can cause scars.
 If scarring had occurred from the initial tattoo, it will remain after the removal process is complete.

-Are there any side effects from laser tattoo removal?
+Are there any side effects of laser tattoo removal?

 Some level of side effects should be expected.
 Usually, side effects are limited to: